reactjs/react.dev/src/content/reference/react/StrictMode.md

 }
 ```

 In this example, Strict Mode checks will not run against the `Header` and `Footer` components.
-However, they will run on `Sidebar` and `Content`, as well as all of the components inside them, no matter how deep.
+However, they will run on `Sidebar` and `Content`, as well as all of the Components inside them, no matter how deep.

 ---

 ### Fixing bugs found by double rendering in development {/*fixing-bugs-found-by-double-rendering-in-development*/}

-[React assumes that every component you write is a pure function.](/learn/keeping-components-pure) This means that React components you write must always return the same JSX given the same inputs (props, state, and context).
+[React assumes that every Component you write is a pure function.](/learn/keeping-components-pure) This means that React Components you write must always return the same JSX given the same inputs (props, state, and context).

 Components breaking this rule behave unpredictably and cause bugs.
 To help you find accidentally impure code, Strict Mode calls some of your functions (only the ones that should be pure) **twice in development.** This includes:

-- Your component function body (only top-level logic, so this doesn't include code inside event handlers)
+- Your Component function body (only top-level logic, so this doesn't include code inside event handlers)
 - Functions that you pass to [`useState`](/reference/react/useState), [`set` functions](/reference/react/useState#setstate), [`useMemo`](/reference/react/useMemo), or [`useReducer`](/reference/react/useReducer)
-- Some class component methods like [`constructor`](/reference/react/Component#constructor), [`render`](/reference/react/Component#render), [`shouldComponentUpdate`](/reference/react/Component#shouldcomponentupdate) ([see the whole list](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects))
+- Some class Component methods like [`constructor`](/reference/react/Component#constructor), [`render`](/reference/react/Component#render), [`shouldComponentUpdate`](/reference/react/Component#shouldcomponentupdate) ([see the whole list](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects))

 If a function is pure, running it twice does not change its behavior because a pure function produces the same result every time.
 However, if a function is impure (for example, it mutates the data it receives), running it twice tends to be noticeable (that's what makes it impure!)
 This helps you spot and fix the bug early.

 **Here is an example to illustrate how double rendering in Strict Mode helps you find bugs early.**

-This `StoryTray` component takes an array of `stories` and adds one last "Create Story" item at the end:
+This `StoryTray` Component takes an array of `stories` and adds one last "Create Story" item at the end:

 <Sandpack>